 We have also recognized the opportunity to package some of our products in bottles made from the plastic resin PET.
 The glass-like clarity, toughness, and excellent gas-barrier properties of PET makes it an outstanding choice for Nidacon media.
-The bottles we use are The same shelf life applies even after opening if the products are handled under asceptic conditions.
+The bottles we use are made only from virgin PET resin and provide a lightweight, shatterproof alternative to glass and made for easy recycling.
+PET is non-cytotoxic and has been shown through MEA testing to be biologically equivalent to Type 1 borosilicate glass bottles.